Complete Hawaii Volcano & Lava Viewing Guide

 Hawaii Volcanoes National Park is open to the public 24 hours a day, 365 days per year.
 The Kilauea Visitor Center is accessible via Highway 11 about 30 miles southwest of Hilo and is open daily between 9AM and 5PM.

-The Jaggar Museum, which offers insight into the different types of lava flows, volcanoes, and the instruments by which scientists study past and present geographic events, is open daily between 10 AM and 8 PM.
-The attached overlook viewing platform is an ideal place to catch a glimpse of the plume and lava flow at the Halema’uma’u Crater.
+At the time of writing, the Jaggar Museum, which offered insight into the different types of lava flows, volcanoes, and the instruments by which scientists study past and present geographic events, is closed.
+The attached overlook viewing platform for Halema’uma’u Crater is also closed due to seismic damage.

 General admission is available for each non-commercial vehicle for $25.
 Pedestrians and bicyclists can gain access to the park for $12.
 Each pass provides access for seven days.

 Full-time residents or repeat visitors can buy the annual Hawaii Tri-Park pass, which provides year-long access to Hawaii Volcanoes National Park, the Pu’uhonua o Honaunau National Historical Park, and the Haleakala National Park located on Maui.
-The pass is $30 and includes access for a single vehicle or the pass holder and their immediate family while travelling on foot via bicycle.
+The pass is $50 and includes access for a single vehicle or the pass holder and their immediate family while traveling on foot or via bicycle.

-Viewing the current flow at Kamukona brings with it two options for visitors: access from the east at Kalapana or from the west past the Holei sea arch.
-Either hike takes about 1.5-2 hours each way, but the emergency access road from the east side makes for an easier, faster trip via bicycle.
+(No current flow) Viewing the current ground flows brings with it two options for visitors: access from the east at Kalapana or from the west past the Holei sea arch.
+Either hike takes about 2 hours each way, but the emergency access road from the east side makes for an easier, faster trip via bicycle.
 Equipment rentals are available from the road, with the typical cost ranging from $15-25 and include a helmet, headlamps and flashlights, a first aid kit, and a bottle of water.

-Ranger-led hikes to the main crater at Halema’uma’u are a daily occurrence, but if you want to see the terrain around the lava flows with a guide that can provide insightful background information on the history of the flows, a guided tour is your best bet.
-While you’re able to visit the flows on your own and without hiring a professional guide, the benefits of a guaranteed safe passage on a timetable may help ease your peace of mind.
+Ranger-led hikes to the main crater at Halema’uma’u are a daily occurrence, and provide a wonderful free tour experience.
+If you want to see additional terrain around the lava flows with a guide that can provide insightful background information on the history of the flows, a guided tour is your best bet.
+While you’re able to visit the flows on your own and without hiring a professional guide, the benefits of a knowledgeable local guide are numerous.

-You’ll be tagging along with a group should you go the tour guide route, but your guide will keep you moving in the right direction and make the best use of your time along the hike.
-Due to the nature of the lava flows and the near-constantly changing conditions, it’s not recommended you hire or book a guide more than a few days in advance.
+You’ll be with a group should you go the tour guide route, but your guide will keep you moving in the right direction and make the best use of your time along the hike.
+Due to the nature of the lava flows and the near-constantly changing conditions, it’s not recommended you book a tour more than a few days in advance for lava viewing (when lava is flowing).

 Guided Lava Boat Tours

-While current lava flows are entering the ocean, it’s possible to venture out onto the water and try to view the flows from a boat.
+When lava flows are entering the ocean, it’s possible to venture out onto the water and try lava viewing from a lava boat.
 A visit to the flows via the ocean provides a close viewing position, and the viewing angle is unique and perfect for photography.

 Due to the safety zone set up by the U.S. Coast Guard, boats must remain 300 meters from the entry point.
 Furthermore, it’s recommended that visitors only choose safety-minded and licensed lava boat tour operators.
 The white plumes created by the entering lava create corrosive water droplets and generate combinations of toxic gasses – a poor way to end your Hawaii vacation, to say the least.
 Check with your tour operator to ensure they hold the proper license and training needed to keep you and your party safe on your lava boat tour.